Stock market today: Tokyo wins, most global markets closed - ExBulletin

 They also caused cracks in the banking system.

-The Federal Reserve released a report on Friday blaming the failure of Silicon Valley Bank on a combination of poor banking management, weakened regulations and lax government oversight.
+The Federal Reserve released a report on Friday blaming the failure of Silicon Valley Bank on a combination of poor banking management, weakened regulations and lax government supervision.

 In other trading on Monday, the benchmark U.S. crude fell 94 cents to $75.84 a barrel in electronic trading on the New York Mercantile Exchange.
 It gained $2.02 on Friday.